What’s A Good Serrano Pepper Substitute?

 You may have either jalapeño powder (more likely) or serrano powder (less likely), available to you.
 Either of these powders, of course, work, each providing the expected heat and a level of expected flavor.
 The tricky part with using either is how much powders permeate a dish where they are used.
 You can easily overuse a powder, and as such, over-heat your dish.
 Use moderation and, if it’s possible, taste-test with a bit of powder at a time to get the right level of spiciness.

 You may also have dried serranos available, but that’s likely an uncommon scenario.
 This chili isn’t commonly dried for sale.
-When it is, they are red serranos, so the flavor will be sweeter and more earthy (even smoky) than expected.
+If you have the choice, green serrano powder will provide more of the bright, grassy bite you’d expect.
+If you want something slightly sweeter (and even slightly smoky), try red serrano powder.

 Subscribe